bwindsor/hrob2021/pages/en/index.md

 modified: Dan Straka
 ---

+##### 25. 5.
+2025
+There is only one week left until the end of the regular application deadline, so don't wait any longer please.

 ##### 4. 5.
 2025
 This weekend, the organizing team spent in the forest to make sure that the controls are not only correctly placed but also located at nice spots.
 A few pictures from the terrain are in a [photo gallery](photos.html).